Minnesota lawmakers still hope for police reforms, public works bill

-Minnesota state lawmakers will get another chance to pass police accountability measures into law next week, with Gov. Tim Walz planning to call a special legislative session for the second time this summer.
+Minnesota state lawmakers will get another chance at passing police accountability measures into law next week, with Gov. Tim Walz planning to call a special legislative session for the second time this summer.

-Walz said Tuesday he is optimistic that lawmakers can strike a deal on both police reforms and a public works spending package that’s likely to include money to help rebuild parts of Minneapolis and St. Paul damaged in riots that followed the May death of George Floyd at the hands of Minneapolis police officers.
+Walz said Tuesday he is optimistic that lawmakers can strike a deal on both a public works spending package and on police reforms in the wake of the May death of George Floyd at the hands of Minneapolis police officers.

 But the politics remain tricky.
-A few hours after Walz revealed his plan to call a special session on Monday, members of the Legislature’s People of Color and Indigenous Caucus — joined at a statehouse news conference by Democratic U.S. Rep. Ilhan Omar — alleged that Republican legislative leaders have not been communicating with them about police accountability proposals.
+A few hours after Walz revealed his plan to call a special session this coming Monday, members of the Legislature's People of Color and Indigenous Caucus — joined at a statehouse news conference by Democratic U.S. Rep. Ilhan Omar — said that GOP legislative leaders have not been communicating with them about police accountability proposals.

 "Until we get that meaningful dialogue, I'm not sure how we can get things done," said Sen. Jeff Hayden, DFL-Minneapolis.

-“The Senate GOP supports police reforms like banning choke holds and de-escalation training.
-However, we won’t support any DFL ‘reforms’ that defund or dismantle the police,” Senate Majority Leader Paul Gazelka, R-East Gull Lake, tweeted on Tuesday in response to the DFL news conference.
+"The Senate GOP supports police reforms like banning chokeholds and de-escalation training.
+However, we won't support any DFL 'reforms' that defund or dismantle the police," Senate Majority Leader Paul Gazelka, R-East Gull Lake, tweeted on Tuesday in response to the DFL claims.

 House Democrats continue to push for a sweeping package of changes to boost community-led alternatives to policing, ban warrior-style training for officers and raise the threshold for using deadly force from "apparent" to "imminent" threats to officers and others.